A Day Trip to Malbork: Visiting the Biggest Castle in the World!

 That was not our approach!
 We went on our own little exploration wandering down halls, through courtyards, popping in and out of museums, turning wherever something caught our attention, and avoiding crowds whenever we came across a place that was a little too crowded.
 I’m sure we missed plenty of things because we were winging it!

-Red brick architecture of Malbork Castle in Poland
+Red brick architecture details of a section of Malbork Castle in Poland

 However, there were some nice surprises along the way.
 For example, we discovered this rose garden down one of the little paths and it basically felt like our very own secret garden.
 We plopped into the free lounge chairs for a bit of sunshine…but not for too long because I am married to a freckly redhead.